ssenmosip/mosip-temp-documentation/Partner-Management.md

 *  Partner manager would be able to list all partners for a policy group
 *  Partner manager would be able to activate/de-activate partners
 *  Partner manager would be able to approve / reject PartnerAPIKey request, as received from partner
-*  Partner manager would be able to issue PartnerAPIKey(s) to a specified partner for fulfilling specified use case(s) as requested in PartnerAPIKey request
+*  Partner manager would be able to issue PartnerAPIKey(s) to a specified partner for fulfilling specified use case(s) as requested in PartnerAPIKey request.
 *  Partner manager would be able to map PartnerAPIKey(s) to a specified partner
 *  Partner manager would be able to map PartnerAPIKey(s) to policy
 *  Partner Manager would be able to retrieve and update partner details for a specific PartnerAPIKey